-A wood stove must never be installed in a hallway or near a staircase, since it may block the way in case of fire or fail to respect required clearances.
+A stove must never be installed in a hallway or near a staircase, since it may block the way in case of fire or fail to respect required clearances.
+It is of the utmost importance that the clearances to combustible materials be strictly adhered to during installation of the stove.
+Refer to the table and diagrams below for minimum required clearances.